nlckysolutions/nGPT/README.md

 - Go into the folder you have nGPT in, open a Command Prompt, CD into that folder, and type ```python app.py```.
 - In the Command Prompt window, CTRL+CLICK the first link to be brought to nGPT WebUI.

+> [!NOTE]
-**LINUX is currently not supported, however it will be in the future.**
+> **LINUX is currently not supported, however it will be in the future.**
+>

-**I do NOT and will NOT support MacOS.
+> **I do NOT and will NOT support MacOS.
 This is mostly due to Apple's prices, ecosystem, and locking down devices with "Activation Lock", as well as doing many other money-generating practices which other companies unfortunately follow.
 In order to combat this, I do not want to make anything available for their product(s) as a sort of 'strike.'
 If you would like to test nGPT on MacOS, please run Windows or Linux with Parallels or another VM program.**